Bamboo Composite vs Wood: A Sustainable Choice for Outdoor Construction in Kenya

 Key Performance Advantages of Bamboo Composite

-For applications such as outdoor decking, facade cladding and wall panels, this results in predictable, long-term performance with minimal intervention.
+, this results in predictable, long-term performance with minimal intervention.

 Upfront Cost vs Lifetime Cost